JM2707/winjswiki/Patterns-in-the-WinJS-Codebase.md

 ##### JavaScript

-**Don't** do this because all of the code will run during start up:
+**Don't** write code like this because all of the code will run during start up:

 ```js
 define([